RajiwadeChay/devTinder-web/README.md

 - Logout Feature
 - Get the feed and add the feed in the store
 - Build the user card on feed
+- Edit Profile Feature
+- Show Toast Message on save of profile
+- New Page => See all my connections
+- New Page => See all my connection requests

 Body
 NavBar